patrickmichaelreilly/shop-floor-tracker/src/SdfReader/README.md

 ## Integration

-The main .NET 8 application calls this executable via `Process.Start()` and parses the JSON output to import data into the main SQLite database.
+The main .NET 8 application calls this executable via `Process.Start()` and parses the JSON output to import data into the main SQLite database.# Build trigger